kerensafu/spring-2023-suffix-arrays/README.md

  At the end of this document (or in a separate README file), explain how to run your code (including the construction of the suffix array) and how to run stress tests.

 HOW TO RUN CODE:
 when running pattern_search.py, it takes in two strings from the command line.
-The first string is the text that you are searching, and the second string as the pattern that you are searching for.
+The first string is the text that you are searching, and the second string as the pattern that you are searching for. counting_occurrences is the same way. in both cases the suffix array is created automatically

 HOW TO RUN STRESS TEST:
+you just have to run stress_test! yay